-Astronomers depend on evolutionary population synthesis models to infer the timeline of galaxy formation and evolution.
+Inferring the timeline of galaxy evolution depends on population synthesis models.
 In turn, the model age scale depends on the input stellar evolution in terms of stellar tracks (and their input) and the energetics of stellar phases.
-We derive systematically younger ages and lower masses when fitting these spectra with TP-AGB-mild models (i.e., M13) versus TP-AGB-poor/-light models (i.e., BC03/C09), especially at high redshift.
-The age differences range from $\sim$100 Myr to $\sim$1 Gyr (see Tables \ref{tab1} and \ref{tab2}).
+We derive systematically younger ages and lower masses when fitting these spectra with TP-AGB-mild models (M13) versus TP-AGB-poor/-light models (BC03/C09), especially at high redshift.
+The age differences range from $\sim$100 Myr to $\sim$1 Gyr (Tables~\ref{tab1} and \ref{tab2}).
 Younger galaxy ages can have implications for the inferred physics of galaxy evolution, such as gas accretion and star formation quenching.
-Also galaxy simulations adopt evolutionary population synthesis models as input, hence our results have an impact on the predicted spectra and photometry of simulated galaxies found in cosmological and other simulations \cite{Tonini+09}.
-In that case, the age is fixed within the simulation, but the simulated galaxy SEDs and the calibrations through comparisons to observations are obviously affected.
-The AGB stellar phase has also a major impact on galaxies dust production and chemical evolution particularly for heavy elements~\cite{Dell_Agli+15}.
-A higher fuel for this phase, as supported by our findings, has implications on guiding the relevant calculations for these processes~\cite{Kelson+10}, thus potentially having an even broader impact on galaxy evolution.
+Also, galaxy simulations adopt evolutionary population synthesis models as input, hence our results impact the predicted spectra and photometry of simulated galaxies found in cosmological and other simulations\cite{Tonini+09}.
+In that case, the age was fixed within the simulation, but the simulated galaxy SEDs and the calibrations through comparisons to observations were obviously affected.
+The AGB stellar phase has also a major impact on galaxies' dust production and chemical evolution particularly for heavy elements\cite{Schneider+Maiolino+24}.
+More fuel for this phase, as supported by our findings, has implications on the relevant calculations for these processes\cite{Kelson+10}, thus potentially having an even broader impact on galaxy evolution.